Settlement Agreement solicitors offering specialist and expert help for anyone who has been offered a Settlement Agreement by their employer.

 We fully appreciate that signing a Settlement Agreement will always be an important and personal decision for clients.
 Anyone considering a Settlement Agreement should ensure they have as much information as possible.
 This can be a life-changing decision, but whether that change is for the good or otherwise, playing “what if” after you sign is simply too late.

-If you have been offered a Settlement Agreement and are looking for the right solicitor to help you, please contact us using the contact form, engage in a web chat, email contactus@lincslaw.com or call us on 01522 440512 for a free consultation with an employment law solicitor.
+If you have been offered a Settlement Agreement and are looking for the right solicitor to help you, please contact us using the contact form, engage in a web chat, email contactus@lincslaw.com or call us on 01522 440512 for a free consultation.

 We Can Help – Call Now